 Command Processing Every second, the IEM transmits an Instrument Transfer Frame (ITF) to EMFISIS.
 Upon receipt of an ITF, the CDPU triggers a non-maskable interrupt (NMI).
 The NMI Interrupt service routine (ISR) transfers the ITF from the command FIFO to a buffer in SRAM and sets a flag to announce its arrival.
 The Real Time Interrupt (RTI) executes at 64 Hz and it checks for the ITF arrival flag.
 If found, it starts the Command task to process the IFT.
 The Command task parses and executes commands.
 Time-consuming commands are handled by the Test Task which is started when such a command is executed.
-Only one "Test" may be executed at a time.
-Other "Tests" will be flagged as errors.
+Only one "Test" will be flagged as errors.